aleksandarsusnjar/aleksandarsusnjar.github.io/_posts/2023-10-23-rest-3-tug-of-war.md

 # Next...

 Continue to [part 4](rest-emperor-clothes) for thoughts on motivations and human costs involved in making and maintaining a REST API.

+If you're interested in data security be sure to check out my posts on [authorization levels](authorization-thought-scaffold) and [how to recognize inappropriate activity](recognizing-inappropriate) as these can be particularly challenging with REST APIs.